NEXT CLASSES – May 9, 12, 16, 19, 23, 26, 30 and June 6

-Physical Approaches to Performance
+Physical Approaches to Performance and Circus,

 The teaching program integrates a variety of theatrical and sport techniques with a diverse array of live performance situations.
 Workshop students are given opportunities, during extended workshop programs, to advance through a system of skill plateaus and to publicly perform the skills learned upon completion of the extended training program. .